Kevasc/ProvenPizza/README.md

 # ProvenPizza

-This is a single page aplicaction replica of local pizza restaurant [Proven Pizzaria](https://www.provenpizzeria.co.uk/).
+This is a single-page application replica of the local pizza restaurant Proven Pizzaria.
+While it primarily serves as a static version, I added a smooth scroll feature to the header for improved interactivity.

 ## How its made
 - HTML